fanout/js-serve-grip/README.md

 ## connect-grip

-Grip library for Node.js, provided as `connect`-compatible _middleware_.
+Grip library for Node.js, provided as `connect`-compatible middleware.

 Therefore, this library is usable with frameworks such as the following: